 The Member filed Property Damage and Accidental Outage claims for all damages occurring following the transformer failure.
 The Member maintains Property insurance through the Company to a maximum of \$2.75 billion, with a \$2.5 million deductible.
 The Member also maintains a separate Accidental Outage policy with the company whereby, after a 23-week deductible period, the Member is entitled to weekly payments of \$3.5 million per week, for the first 52 weeks following the deductible period.
 After the initial 52 weeks of indemnity, the policy pays \$2.8 million per week for up to an additional 104 weeks, to a total policy limit of \$473.2 million.

-The failed transformer was replaced with an on-site spare, repairs to the damaged turbine generator components were completed, and the unit was returned to service several weeks before the expiration of the Accidental Outage deductible period.
+The failed transformer was replaced with an on-site spare, repair to the damaged turbine generator components were completed, and the unit was returned to service several weeks before the expiration of the Accidental Outage deductible period.
 As a result, the Accidental Outage claim was withdrawn.
-A review of the root cause reports led the Company to conclude that two separate events occurred.
-The Member responsible for operating the plant notified the Company that it disagreed with the two-event scenario.
-In an effort to resolve this disagreement, a Senior Peer Review was conducted, and the Peer Review Panel found in favor of the Member's position.
-The separate Property claims were consolidated into a single claim, and to date, the Company has paid \$32.4 million in
+Investigation and adjustment of the Property damage claim resulted in partial payments in 2013 and 2014, and a final payment was made in September 2015 in full and final settlement.
+Total paid under the Property damage claim was \$42.3 million.